adnpark/TIL/2022/September/week-5.md

 - Solved Etheranut stage: Denial.
 Could solve with simple reentrancy trick.
 Good chance to remind me of transfer, send, call methods and its caveats.
 - Learned various methods of Object.
 Seems to be good to get used to using functional programming style.

+### Fri, Sep 30

+- Learned how to use Jest test suite.
+Learned how to mocking modules, functions. spyOn() method is just awesome, it helps to mock function result in unit of single action.
+- Made a PR for fixing gas related issues.
+Learned that most of transaction failures are caused by gas issues.
+- Tried to solve Ethernaut: Dex, but failed.
+I'll try it tomorrow again.
+It'd be better to run in local environment for getting feedback quickly.